the-turing-way/the-turing-way/book/website/reproducible-research/renv/renv-containers.md

 (rr-renv-containers-rootlesspodman)=
 ### Rootless Containers

+Rootless containers are containers run by a normal user (not using `sudo` or with the `root` account).
-Rootless containers (those run as a normal user) never have more privileges than the account that runs them.
+These containers never have more privileges than the account that runs them.
 This is an strong security advantage to rootless containers compared to running containers as root or through the Docker daemon.

 ```{note}